SDXorg/pysd/docs/development/contributing.rst

 Speed Tests
 ^^^^^^^^^^^
-The speed tests may be developed in the future.
+Speed tests may be developed in the future.
 Any contribution is welcome.

 Profiler